CurtiePi/triviagame/README.md

 cancel_trivia_game method.
 Note you can only use this for active games.

 **OTHER**
+If you run out of questions before you run out of rounds then the game will end on the last question answered.

 You can always get your cumulative score with the get_user_score method, which takes the user name as an input parameter